onkyou39/Minecraft_bot/README.md

 3. Add values to .env file
 4. Configure and run deploy.sh script

 Alternatively you can manually build and start Docker container using commands provided below.
-Parameters in square brackets are optional
+Parameters in square brackets are optional.
 ##### Building and running Docker image
 ```shell
 sudo docker build -t minecraft-bot .